 Wealth can add joy and wonder to the world when it’s earned and spent nobly.
 When savagely earned and spent, money can create murder and mayhem, the decay of noble tradition, environmental destruction, and general suffering.
 I think we all know that’s true at the center of our being, but it can be frustrating as we each try to reconcile “clean money” and “dirty money” in our own way.
 Not an easy task!

 Later in life, Mary would often repeat her mother Julia’s warning to the family, “When you go to the bank for money, be sure to always get brand new bills, not dirty, used bills.”

 After the oil boom in Oklahoma, the next big bonanza for Native Americans has been the proliferation of casinos on tribal lands.
-Casino revenue isn’t always nobly earned (many of us carnal humans have a destructive weakness to gambling, alcohol, drugs…) but if the casino revenues are nobly used (for example, fostering services, support, and general well-being of the community) it could probably be considered “clean money” well spent.
+Casino revenue isn’t always nobly earned (many of us carnal humans have a destructive weakness to gambling, alcohol, drugs…) but if the casino revenues are nobly used (for example, fostering services, support, and general well-being of the community, as in the case of Osage casino revenues) it could probably be considered “clean money” nobly spent.